Andrey Vasnetsov: Biography

-Private Life
+Private life

 Andrey Vasnetsov was born into a family of artists.
-His grandfather was Viktor Vasnetsov, famous Russian painter, master of historical and folklore subjects.
-His great-uncle Apollinary Vasnetsov was Russian painter, master of historical painting, and art historian.
-His father: Vladimir Viktorovich Vasnetsov was a Professor at Moscow State University.
+His grandfather was Viktor Vasnetsov, a famous Russian painter and a master of historical and folklore subjects.
+His great-uncle Apollinary Vasnetsov was a Russian painter, a master of historical painting, and an art historian.
+His father, Vladimir Viktorovich Vasnetsov (1889–1953), was an ichthyologist and professor at Moscow State University, where he helped found and long headed the department of ichthyology, and a Stalin Prize laureate (1950).

 Mother: Nadezhda Petrovna (1886–1951), schoolteacher.

-Brother: Yuri, died in 1941 during the defense of Kalinin.
+Brother: Yuri, died in 1941 during the defence of Kalinin.

 Wife: Irina Ivanovna Vasnetsova (Anisimova) (1927–2014), also an artist (sculpture and portraiture), member of the Union of Artists from 1959, and recipient of the Lenin Komsomol Prize.

 Son: Fyodor Andreyevich Vasnetsov (1959–1996), artist, member of the Union of Artists from 1989.

-He died on 6 December 2009 in Moscow at the age of 85 after a prolonged, severe illness.
-He was buried at the Vvedenskoye Cemetery (plot 18).
+He died on 6 December 2009 in Moscow at the age of 85 after a long illness.
+He was buried at the Vvedenskoye Cemetery, in the family plot (section 18) where his grandfather Viktor Vasnetsov also rests.

-Creative Work
+Creative work

 Over half a century of creative work, Vasnetsov created hundreds of canvases, including: